 The Mercedes-Benz Type O 6600 H used a pioneering design, which placed the engine in the rear of the bus.
 This was a more efficient use of space and reduced the noise level in the interior.

-The box alone (illustrating the green Matchbox "Mercedes Coach") can be worth $20-$50 depending on condition, and who is shopping in the market.
+The box alone (with the green coach) can be valuable depending on market conditions and other variables.

-Lesney (England) Matchbox model number 68 (of 75) "Mercedes Coach."
+Lesney (England) Matchbox № 68 (of 75) "Mercedes Coach."
 The orange color variation is common.
 The original Matchbox model (with green paint) was released by Lesney in 1965.

-Lesney Matchbox # 68 – Mercedes Coach / Original Canadian blister pack artwork
+Lesney Matchbox № 68 – Mercedes Coach / Original Canadian blister pack artwork

-Plastic model from Hong Kong looks like the same model Lesney used to make Matchbox #68
+This plastic model from Hong Kong looks like the same model Lesney used as a prototype for Matchbox № 68.

 Mercedes-Benz Type O 321 H "Omnibus"